 A 17th-century Jesuit whose vivid prose earned him the nickname 'the Dante of Italian prose' for his histories of the order.

-Daniello Bartoli entered the Society of Jesus as a young man and spent much of his life chronicling its expansive history.
+Daniello Bartoli wrote a multi-volume history of the Jesuit order that shaped the Italian language.
+Born in 1608, he entered the Society of Jesus as a young man and spent much of his life chronicling its expansive history.
 His assignment was monumental: to document the Jesuit missions and the order's growth across continents.
 What could have been dry ecclesiastical record-keeping became, in his hands, a series of compelling narratives.
 He wrote with a painterly attention to detail and a rhythmic, almost musical prose style that captivated secular and religious readers alike.
-His multi-volume history of the Jesuit order stands as his life's work, a literary achievement that shaped the Italian language.
-Later admirers, including the poet Leopardi, would hold up his writing as a model of clarity and elegance, securing his place in Italy's literary canon far beyond the walls of the church.
+Later admirers, including the poet Leopardi, held up his writing as a model of clarity and elegance.
+He secured a place in Italy's literary canon far beyond the walls of the church.
+He died in 1685.

 The biggest hits of 1608